jamesplease/api-pls-example/README.md

 Once you're satisfied with your resource models, run `npm run migrate`.
 This will generate migrations from your models, and then apply them to the database.

-You're now ready to start the example.
+You're now ready to start the API webserver.

 Run `npm run start` to get it running.
 Once it's up, navigate your browser to `localhost:5000` to begin CRUD'ing.